 THE OFFICE OF THE PERSONAL DATA PROTECTION INSPECTOR, GEORGIA

-Article 20 of the Georgian Constitution
+Article 15 of the Georgian Constitution

-Article 41 of the Georgian Constitution
+Article 18 of the Georgian Constitution

-Special provision of the Criminal Code of Georgia criminalizes violation of data protection rules and provides criminal sanctions for illegal and unlawful collection, disclosure, dissemination or other type of processing of personal data causing significant damage (Article 157, Criminal Code of Georgia).
+Special provision of the Criminal Code of Georgia criminalizes violation of data protection rules and provides criminal sanctions for illegal and unlawful collection, disclosure, dissemination or other type of processing of personal data causing significant damage (Article 157, paragraph 1, Criminal Code of Georgia).

 The Inspector performs its functions and exercises its obligations through its Office.

-- Inspect (examine) the lawfulness of data processing in public and private institutions.
-The Inspector is empowered to inspect data controllers and data processors on the basis of the citizens' applications and by its own initiative.
-The Inspector is authorized to get familiar with and request any information from the data controllers, including information regarded as the state, commercial and professional secret.
+- Inspection (examination) of the lawfulness of data processing in public and private institutions.
+The Inspector is empowered to conduct inspections on the basis of either citizens' applications or upon its own decision.
+The Inspector has access to and is authorized to request any information from data controllers, including information regarded as the state, commercial and professional secret.

-The Law on Personal Data Protection applies to the public as well as to the private sector.
-The scope of the PDP law and the mandate of the Inspector cover all types of data processing with the following exceptions: (i) data processing for personal purposes, (ii) data processing for the purposes of court proceedings, as far as it may damage the proceeding itself; (iii) processing of data for the purposes of state security (including economic security), defense, Intelligence and counterintelligence activities, (iv) processing of the personal information regarded as the state secret except the information processed for the crime prevention, crime investigation, operative-investigational purposes and for the protection of the public order.
+The Law on Personal Data Protection applies to the public as well as the private sector.
+The scope of the PDP Law and the mandate of the Inspector cover all types of data processing with the following exceptions: (i) data processing for personal purposes, (ii) data processing for the purposes of court proceedings, as far as it may damage the proceeding itself; (iii) processing of data for the purposes of state security (including economic security), defense, Intelligence and counterintelligence activities, (iv) processing of the personal information regarded as the state secret except the information processed for the crime prevention, crime investigation, operative-investigational purposes and for the protection of the public order.

 The Office of the Personal Data Protection Inspector